DigiBP/26SS_Tierpark_Goldau/README.md

 ## 10. Limitations & Ethical Considerations

 **LLM-based CV Parsing**
-The use of the Claude API for CV extraction introduces inherent variability — parsing quality depends on CV formatting and language.
+The use of the Claude API for CV extraction introduces inherent variability, parsing quality depends on CV formatting and language.
 In a production context, human review of parsed fields would be recommended before they are passed to scoring logic.

 **DMN Scoring Subjectivity**
 While the DMN replaces ad-hoc human judgment, the score weights and thresholds themselves reflect design choices made by the team.
 These should be reviewed and validated with domain experts (e.g., HR professionals) before real-world use.